 It is one of ways to form a cross stitch.
 This method starts by making one half stitch in one direction and coming back for the other half stitch.
 It is a great method for stitching without a frame and hoop.

 Those are phrases and words of cross stitch for beginners to keep you informed.
 Hopefully, the lists help you in learning to stitch.
-After having good understanding about them, you will be easier to start a project.
 Happy stitching!